 DURec/Partition.
-Default is 1, which means the first partition found on the USB media will be used.
+The Direct USB Recording function can be switched off completely.
+This reduces the DSP load a bit, which then raises the number of possible effects in TotalMix FX.
+Turn encoder 2 to select Off.
+Default is1, which means both DURec enabled and the first partition found on the USB media will be used.
 On some media it will be necessary to use partition 2 or up.